 Become a Leading-Edge Yoga Therapist!

-Introducing the Gold Yoga Therapist Certification Program
+Introducing the Gold Yoga Therapist Certification Program300 Hour Training

 Are you a certified yoga teacher wishing to advance your skills in yoga as a therapy?
 Or are you a serious yoga student wishing to pursue personal studies to profoundly deepen your practice?
 Then our program is for you!